-There is a strong need for spatial information in public and private decision-making.
-Good governance requires access to geodata and integrated solutions for an increasing number of users.
+There is a strong need for spatial informatic 'n public and private decision-making.
+Gous governance requires access to geodata and integrated solutions for an increasing number of users.
 Sustainable development requires information exchange among public and private institutions on all levels.
-Implementation of spatial data infrastructure requires cooperation between the private and the public sector and amongst all professions involved in land management.

-At the same time there is a need for experts as well as for decision makers in land management.
-The latter need grows faster, thus the policy of our profession has to focus its activities on providing the knowledge, expertise and services in the broad field of geoinformation technology.
-The next picture shows that in order to achieve and maintain such professional competence professional practice must constantly be combined with lifelong learning.
+Implementation of spatial data infrastructure requires cooperation between the private and the public sector and between all professions involved in land management.
+At the same time experts as well as decision makers are needed in land management.
+The latter grows faster, thus our profession has to focus its activities on providing the knowledge, expertise and services in the broad field of geoinformation technology.
+The first picture on page 16 shows that in order to achieve and maintain such professional competence professional practice must constantly combined with lifelong learning.
+This brings us to the profile of surveyors/geodesists education at TU Munich.